Conduct and Discipline

-- Recommendation for Case Study Evaluation: If the issue persists, despite exhaustive building intervention, which may include referral, discussion, and planning with the BLIT and/or development of an RtI (Response to Intervention) plan, the administration may recommend a case study evaluation to be completed in order to gather more information as to the specific nature of the problem.
+- Recommendation for Case Study Evaluation: If the issue persists, despite exhaustive building intervention, which may include referral, discussion, and planning with BLIT and/or development of a Tier III Intervention plan, administration may recommend a case study evaluation to be completed in order to gather more information as to the specific nature of the problem.

 Special note of disruptive behavior(s) toward the end of the school year: Generally, several “special” events occur toward the end of the school year.
 Examples include field trips, team luncheons, 8th Grade Dinner/Dance, activity periods, etc. These are privileges and may be taken away from those individuals whose prior behavior has deemed this consequence to occur.
 Students may, with parent contact, also be kept after school on the last day as a legitimate consequence for behavior.

 Teachers may detain students in their own classrooms as a consequence for tardiness or rule infractions.

 - Students should note that detentions take precedence over any non-academic activity.